rcantini/rcantini.github.io/content/courses/ds4iot/exam/project.md

 - Study of the state-of-art solutions (Edge/Fog, Cloud, IoT) related to the selected topic.
 - Modeling and Simulation using iFogSim:
 	- Compare different topologies and parameter settings.
-	- Compare the obtained results in terms of:
+	- Describe the obtained results in terms of:
 		- Latency
 		- Network usage
 		- Energy consumption